 Member of the British Computer Society (MBCS) UK> Work from Home

-The table below provides summary statistics for remote or hybrid work with a requirement for MBCS qualifications.
-It includes a benchmarking guide to the salaries offered over the 6 months leading up to 13 June 2024, comparing them to the same period in the previous two years.
+The following table provides summary statistics for permanent job vacancies with an option to work from home (WFH) with a requirement for MBCS qualifications.
+Included is a benchmarking guide to the salaries offered over the 6 months to 5 May 2024 with a comparison to the same period in the previous 2 years.

 Permanent vacancies requiring academic qualifications or professional certifications